BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 Getting back to the Institute for Advanced Study: another time, years later, I visited a friend who lived near the IAS.
 As with when my father visited, my friend and I went to the Institute Woods.
-This is a photo I took that day, of some of the Institute buildings, taken from the walking trails in the Institute Woods:
+This is a photo I took that day, of some IAS buildings, taken from the walking trails in the Institute Woods:
 </p>

 <div align="center">
     <img src="https://bradleyculley.github.io/images/IAS_from_IAS_Woods.jpg" />
-    <div style="font-size: 14px;">You can kind of feel the intelligence and serenity emanating from the IAS</div>
+    <div style="font-size: 12px;">You can kind of feel the intelligence and serenity emanating from the IAS</div>
 </div>

 <p>